A tender glimpse of - The Innocence of Childhood

 Children, always appealing and emotive subjects, were always sensitively handled by one of the country's 'makers of photographic history'.
 Cast in the mould of classic photographic journalism, these Chillingworth images speak to you with eloquence and charm.

-Collectors and devotees of the art and craft of photography can view his images, by arrangement.
-Signed, contemporary fibre-based prints are sold to order.
+The exhibition was last seen at the headquarters of the Royal Photographic Society, Bath, and devotees of the art and craft of photography can view his original images, by arrangement.

 Click to view